zaiisao/Documentation/en/Voice/autoplay_policy_web.md

 If your app requires autoplay without any user interaction, we recommend the first method.

-If your app allows user interaction before playing the stream, for example a user needs to click a button to view the broadcaster, we recommend the second method.
+If your app allows user interaction before playing the stream, for example a user needs to click a button to view the host, we recommend the second method.

 <div class="alert note">Regardless of which method you choose, autoplay with sound is impossible before user interaction.
 Although the browser maintains a whitelist to allow autoplay for some websites, this information is not accessible by JavaScript.</div>